Every year, states end up with millions of dollars that belong to their residents.

 Money management is no different.

-Right now, there's estimated to be over $40 BILLION dollars in unclaimed funds across the country, according to the National Association of Unclaimed Money Administrators.
+Right now, it's estimated that there are billions of dollars in unclaimed funds across the country, according to the National Association of Unclaimed Money Administrators.

 Some of this money could be yours!
 And just think, with this money, you could pay off expensive credit card debt or finance an important expense.